 Finally, a remaining technical issue concerns our treatment of missing values.
-We call values "missing" for three reasons: (1) when the score is not applicable (code: N/A) - this always applies to subsequent (mostly access) scores when there is no eligibility; (2) when a certain election is not held or is indirect in a country as outlined above (code: X; category 2 for noncoding); and (3) when sub-national elections are not coded due to one of the two additional reasons outlined above (code: XX; categories 3 and 4 for non-coding).
-For the purposes of aggregation, we substitute all of these missing values in such a way that the overall values are not distorted, at least as long as not all types of elections on the whole level (e.g. all regional elections) are missing.
-This means that all N/A values are substituted by a 0, and all X or XX values are substituted by the simple arithmetic mean of the "neighbouring scores".
-If a whole level of election is missing, however, these missing levels are also coded X or XX in the dataset, and they are left grey in the online database.
-If the rule of inclusion has to be determined ad hoc (e.g. referendums in NL and UK at some levels), we simply assume that the legislation would include the same voters as the legislative elections at the respective level, and thus for aggregation we attribute the same scores as for legislative elections instead of treating them as missing values.
+We call values "missing" for four reasons: (1) when a certain election is not held or is indirect in a country as outlined above (code: X and grey in the visualisation and 66 in the dataset; category 2 for non-coding); (2) when sub-national elections are not coded due to one of the two additional reasons outlined above (code: XX and grey in the visualization and 77 in the dataset; categories 3 and 4 for non-coding); (3) when the score is not applicable because of scores on related indicators (code: N/A and grey in the visualisation and 88 in the dataset) - this always applies to subsequent (mostly access) scores when there is no eligibility; and (4) when the score is not applicable because the indicator only exists on a certain continent (code: no case in the visualisation; 99 in the dataset) - this applies to indicators that are only relevant for EU member states such as voting rights for Third Country Nationals or voting rights for EP elections.

+For the purposes of aggregation, we only use information on existing elections.
+This means that aggregate indicators are available also if one of the lower-level indicators is missing.
+If a whole level of election is missing, however, these missing levels are also coded 66 or 77 in the dataset, and they are left grey in the online database.
+If the rule of inclusion has to be determined ad hoc (e.g. referendums in NL and UK at some levels), we simply assume that the legislation would include the same voters as the legislative elections at the respective level, and thus for aggregation we attribute the same scores as for legislative elections instead of treating them as missing values.7

-In the downloadable dataset we combine the disaggregated indicators, which include all codes for missing values, with the aggregated indicators, which by means of the above technique for substitution are available even when there are missing values in the disaggregated data.
+In the we combine the disaggregated indicators, which include all codes for missing values, with the aggregated indicators, which by means of the above technique for substitution are available even when there are missing values in the disaggregated data.

-&lt;sup>6 However, we do use a deduction method on one occasion to capture residence status requirements that are added to basic residence duration requirements for non-citizen residents.
+6 However, we do use a deduction method on one occasion to capture residence status requirements that are added to basic residence duration requirements for non-citizen residents.

-&lt;sup>7 This assumption is corroborated by the recent draft legislation for the EU referendum in the UK, which applies exactly the same criteria for the distribution of voting rights as in national legislative elections.
+7 This assumption is corroborated by the recent legislation for the EU referendum in the UK, which applies exactly the same criteria for the distribution of voting rights as in national legislative elections.